Biology

 BIO 201 : Human Anatomy and Physiology I

 This course covers the structure and function of the human body.
-Included is an orientation of the human body; a study of cells and tissues, joints, the integumentary, skeletal, muscular, and nervous systems; and the senses.
+Included is an orientation of the human body; a study of cells and tissues, the integumentary, skeletal, muscular, and nervous systems; and the senses.
 Dissection, histological studies, and physiology may be featured in the laboratory experience.
 A 120-minute laboratory per week is required.

 Credits